tanoManzo/notes/Revealing Chronic Disease Progression Patterns Using  Gaussian Process for Stage Inference.md

 Authors should clarify the choice of k-means in the general procedure of Figure 1b to estimate subgroups and stage inference with GP.
 Moreover, a silhouette plot can be added as support of the subgroup quality.

 Figure 2c illustrates the comparison of GPSI, SuStaIn, and ground truth with different SNRs.
 However, it is unclear the reason why SuStaIn seems to outperform GPSI at early stages.

+Another concern is the absence of comparison with ML/DL models, which can capture the non-linearity correlation even in low-frequency

+Finally, a limitation section/sub-section is needed.

 ----